astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 It is important to be clear on your definition of length.
 The component $dx$ is not always the length of the object.
-For example, in the "r" frame, the $x$ component of the four vector is zero -- this is not the length of the object.
+For example, in the "m" frame, the $x$ component of the four vector is zero -- this is not the length of the object.
 But if you define your operation by which you are measuring the length of the object in a particular reference frame, you will always find that it is shorter the faster